 Flying high, with Haynes Werner, Beaufort-born falconer

-Haynes Werner is a falconer, and an exceptional one at that.
-That combination makes the 24-year-old exceedingly rare.
-According to the S.C.
-Department of Natural Resources, there are about 30 licensed, active falconers in the state — two of which reside in Beaufort County.
-Werner's father, Dr. Glenn Werner, is one of them.
+Haynes Werner, 24, is one of 30 licensed, active falconers in South Carolina, according to the S.C.
+Department of Natural Resources.
+Two of them reside in Beaufort County and Werner's father, Dr. Glenn Werner, is one of them.
 The younger Werner, a graduate of Beaufort High School, got started in the sport at 14, and remains immersed.
 He is a veterinary student at Lincoln Memorial University in Cumberland Gap, Tenn., and last summer interned at the world-renowned Abu Dhabi Falcon Hospital in the United Arab Emirates.
-Here is part of a speech Haynes recently gave to an environmental group on Spring Island — as well as a super-close-up of his red-tailed hawk, Vesper, whom we met Jan.
+Here is part of a speech Haynes recently gave to an environmental group on Spring Island — as well as a close-up of his red-tailed hawk, Vesper, filmed Jan.
 23, 2017.Josh Mitelman Staff video